 If you’d like to be covered in other countries as well as Israel, you should look into international medical health insurance (IPMI).
 On average, IPMI in Israel will set you back roughly $4,799 for an individual plan, or $14,146 for a family plan.

 Want a better idea of how much private medical insurance will cost you before you move to Israel?
-Get a free quote from Cigna today by building yourself a customized plan.
+Check out our list of recommended healthcare providers.

 Advice for expats moving to Israel